 When Rossetti married Siddal in 1860, Cornforth married a mechanic; but when Siddal died in 1862, Cornforth left her husband and moved in with Rossetti as his “housekeeper” and lived there for twenty years, until he died.

 In contrast to his other models, Cornforth was on the voluptuous side.
 Both she and Rossetti gained weight as they aged, and they nicknamed each other “Elephant” and “Rhino”.
 I can only hope that they both were okay with those nicknames, because it seems kind of mean to me.

 If Siddal’s lower-class origins caused problems between Rossetti and his family, Cornfoth’s definitely did.
-It is rumored that Cornforth was a prostitute when she met Rossetti, she was uneducated, and she had a coarse accent – all shocking traits to the upper crust of British society.
+Her birth name was Sarah Cox, and her father was a blacksmith.
+She was headstrong, outspoken, uneducated, and she had a coarse accent – all shocking traits to the upper crust of British society.

-Cornforth, feeling what I hope was affection and loyalty to Rossetti, stayed with him until his death, throughout his affairs, addiction to chloral hydrate, giving her Siddal’s red hair, and replacing her with Alexa Wilding in his painting of Lilith (see below).
-After he died, she may have gone to live with her sister-in-law; when she died, suffering from senile dementia, her sister-in-law was taking care of her.
+Cornforth, feeling what I hope was affection and loyalty to Rossetti, stayed with him throughout his affairs, addiction to chloral hydrate, giving her Siddal’s red hair, and replacing her with Alexa Wilding in his painting of Lilith.

 There is a book called Stunner: The Rise and Fall of Fanny Cornforth by Kirsty Stonell Walker, which I have not read, but is an “unflinching” biography of Cornforth that should be interesting.

 *New information from this article is from The Guardian in 2015: From siren to asylum: the desperate last days of Fanny Cornforth, Rossetti’s muse by Maev Kennedy.
 The records about Cornforth were discovered during the Graylingwell Heritage Project.